dalennod/dalennod/README.md

 - Can create, update or delete bookmarks using the Browser Extension; without even having to leave the active tab.
 - Can create, view, update or delete bookmarks from the Web Interface and CLI.
 - Option to archive bookmarked websites to the Internet Archive.
-- Easy on system resources and very distributable as entire application is a singular binary.
+- Easy on system resources and very distributable as the entire application is a singular binary.

 ### Screenshots: